Why I voted for Trump (after crying when he was elected last time)

 When RFK Jr appeared, I listened to his multi-hour podcast on Joe Rogan, where I heard a man who sounded incredibly smart, reasonable, and down-to-earth.
 And I saw the media paint him as insane, often taking him out of context, even though I had listened to him speak and knew he wasn’t insane.
 I was hopeful with RFK – did I dare to hope that we could have that kind of change in our food systems, in healthcare? – but then he wasn’t allowed to debate.
 I didn’t want to use my vote on someone who couldn’t win.

 And then I thought, man, I don’t really like Trump, but I don’t like Biden either and think he is unwell.
 Then they announced Kamala!
 And for a split second I thought, is this it?
 Wow, a woman!
 I don’t know much about her, maybe I could vote for her?
-But then I watched her and listened to her… And learned about her history… and it was so obvious to me that this woman was completely fake, with the typical phony politician phrases (except somehow less articulate), that I thought, I will never be able to bring myself to vote for this woman.
+But then I watched her and listened to her… And watched the parts of her speaking that mainstream media cut out… and it was so obvious to me that this woman was completely fake, with the typical phony politician phrases (except somehow less articulate), that I thought, I will never be able to bring myself to vote for this woman.

 Then Trump announced JD Vance as his running mate.
 I ordered JD’s memoir, Hillbilly Elegy, and I loved it.
 I could feel his heart and that he was a well-meaning person.
 The more I listened to him campaign I just really liked him.
 He’s smart and he’s young, he listens to both sides, he has good values.
 And I like the idea of that kind of energy going into the White House, and I bet he’ll make an incredible president some day.